WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 Whenever you are merging coins in one transaction, it becomes clear to any outside observer that these coins belong to the same entity, thus linking the previous transaction history.

-You want to avoid merging `anonymity set 1` coins with `anonymity set > 1` mixed coins whenever possible, because this will link these coins and negate the privacy of the mixed coins gained through the CoinJoin.
+You want to avoid merging `anonymity set 1` coins with `anonymity set > 1` mixed coins whenever possible, because this will link these coins, and negate the privacy of the mixed coins that was gained through the CoinJoin.

 ## Heuristics identifying change

-One prime goal of [transaction surveillance companies](/why-wasabi/TransactionSurveillanceCompanies.md) is to identify the change coin of a Bitcoin transaction, as this is vital information to build a cluster of coins belonging to one entity.
+One prime goal of [transaction surveillance companies](/why-wasabi/TransactionSurveillanceCompanies.md) is to identify the change coin of a Bitcoin transaction, as this is vital information for building a cluster of coins belonging to one entity.
 There are several heuristics that are used to deanonymize users.

 ### Address reuse